apwbs/MARTSIA/README.md

 ## Multi-signature smart contracts

-Furthermore, we provide alternative versions of the smart contract requiring multiple signatures to enable operations.
+Furthermore, we provide alternative versions of the smart contracts requiring multiple signatures to enable operations.
 The code for the Algorand platform is available in this repository [MARTSIA-Algorand-CSC](https://github.com/apwbs/MARTSIA-Algorand-CSC).

 ## Literature and links